galaxy001/gfwtools/Help.md

 - Copy this link http://127.0.0.1:8090/proxy.pac
 - Open iOS Settings -> Wi-Fi -> `i` icon on the right of your connected Wi-Fi -> HTTP Proxy.
 Choose Auto, paste the link in the URL field.
 Tap back.
 - Other apps now go through the proxy.
+If they don't, kill and restart them.
 - Come back every few minutes to keep Shadowsocks running in the background.

 <a id="server-side"></a>